 Occasionally, it is possible for us to move swarms that are made up of feral bees - the ones that don't produce honey.
 Alternatively, we may find that it is possible to leave the nest in situ due to it not being a threat to anyone.
 If this is the case, we will provide the customer with advice on the likely progression of the life of the nest.
 However, if the health and safety of the general public is an issue, we are sometimes left with no choice but to destroy the nest.

-As bees are not a protected species, we are, when all other avenues have been explored, permitted to destroy nests.
+As bees are not a protected species, and we are when all other avenues have been explored, permitted to destroy nests.
 The demolition of a bee’s nest is something that is usually best left to those with the correct equipment and the professional knowledge on how to go about it.
-Please remember, some bees do sting and, while to some people, the sting can simply be a painful annoyance, to anyone who is allergic to the venom, the risk of death is a real possibility.
+Please remember, some bees do sting and, while to some people, the sting can be a painful annoyance, to anyone allergic to the venom, the risk of death is a real possibility.

 The eradication of the bees is achieved by applying an insecticide to the entry holes of the nest.
-This will quickly results in killing all of the nest's occupants.
+This will quickly result in killing all of the nest's occupants.

-Generally, cockroaches are associated with dirty, unhygienic kitchens when, in actual fact, they are happy to live in almost any place that provides them with the damp, humid conditions they favour, a regular supply of food - either human or pet food will suffice - and periods of darkness in which to move around.
+Generally, cockroaches are associated with dirty, unhygienic kitchens when, in fact, they are happy to live in almost any place that provides them with the damp, humid conditions they favour, a regular supply of food - either human or pet food will suffice - and periods of darkness in which to move around.